Munakkal Beach

-Munakkal Beach is a beach in Azhikode, Thrissur of Thrissur District in Kerala State.
+Munakkal Beach also known as Muziris Munnakkal Beach is a beach in Azhikode, Thrissur of Thrissur District in Kerala State.
 It is the largest beach in Thrissur District and lies on the coast of Arabian Sea.
 The beach is situated 8 kilometers from Kodungallur town.

 Facilities

 The beach was developed under the tsunami rehabilitation programme by Harbour Engineering Department.
 A 400-metre open-air auditorium, 1300 metre walkway, toilets, food courts, skateboarding grip for children and a rain shelter are the major attractions of the beach.
 A casuarina forest set up by the Kerala Forest Department is another added attraction.